-Twitter is SEO 2.0!
-In fact Twitter is more about modern SEO than other social media I hailed during my initial years.
+Twitter is very beneficial for your social SEO!
+In fact Twitter is more about modern SEO than other social media I hailed during my early years.

 Yeah, Twitter has surpassed my wildest expectations.

-Why is Twitter so valuable for business bloggers, social media consultants and SEO people?
+Why is Twitter so valuable for bloggers, social media managers and search engine optimizers ?
 Well, Twitter is: